audience guide

 Common questions from software engineering students

-Are flashcards actually useful for software engineering students?
+Are flashcards actually useful for technical interviews?

-Should I memorize code snippets?
+Should I memorize sorting algorithms or code snippets?

-Can this replace building projects?
+Can this replace LeetCode practice?

 ready when you are